jvp-ux/learnjunipa/src/pages/documentation/using-evidence-overview.md

 #### Note

-Only staff members with evidence overview functionality will be able to view the evidence overview data.
+Only staff members with evidence overview privileges will be able to view the evidence overview data.